-Finally dressed in what one woman jokingly called our full-body Spanx, we were issued a pair of fins and a snorkel mask.
+Finally dressed in what one woman jokingly called our full-body Spanx, we were issued our snorkel kit: a pair of fins and a snorkel mask.
 We drive a mile to an inlet along Mountain Bay Point in southern Ketchikan where the tide is low, revealing a rocky, kelp-covered cove as our point of entry.
 Kurt, one of our guides, tells us not to worry when our suits fill up with cold water because our body temperature will warm us right up.

 I assumed it was called a wetsuit because, you know, the ocean.
 I had no idea that the mechanics of the thing included a layer of water between my body and the neoprene.
 With the water at a cool 53 degrees, I’m starting to dread the dip, but I tell myself I’m an adventurer and to get over it.

 It’s Just Wasn’t That Cold on My Ketchikan Excursion.

 Looking like a herd of bipedal seals, we navigate the stones to the water’s edge.
 Moments later I’m on top of the waves, bobbing up and down like a floater on a fishing line.
 The wetsuits are so buoyant that the snorkelers who want to free dive have to wear weight belts.
 When I stop to tread water my legs swing out from under me and rise to the surface, forcing me on my back staring at the sky.

 Righting myself, I feel the chill of the ocean trickle up my legs and down the back of my neck.
 I brace for a flash of bitter cold but to my relief, it never happens.
 My dressing debacle was worth the humiliation.

 There’s A Lot To See Beneath The Dark Waves

 The coastal waters around Alaska are teaming with marine life including Humpback whales, harbor seals, dolphins, orcas, sea otters and sea lions, and I’m on the lookout.